These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Prunus persica

-The Nectarine Tree, a variety of peach, is known for its smooth, sweet, and juicy fruits.
-Unlike peaches, nectarines have a smooth skin, making them perfect for eating fresh or using in various dishes.
-In the spring, the tree is adorned with beautiful pink flowers, adding a lovely ornamental touch to gardens and orchards.
+This ornamental tree is a variety of peach, known for its smooth, sweet, and juicy fruits.
+Their nectarines have a smooth skin, ideal for eating fresh or adding them to various dishes.
+During spring, they will welcome you to your garden with beautiful pink flowers.

 13. Northern Red Oak